-Bose speaker sales have gone through the roof thanks to its ever-growing selection of portable, connected and smart speakers: what was once an audio brand mainly for people with serious bucks has now broadened its appeal with Bose speaker prices that can suit every budget.
+Bose speaker sales have gone through the roof thanks to its ever-growing selection of portable speakers, wireless speakers, and smart speakers: what was once an audio brand mainly for people with serious bucks has now broadened its appeal with Bose speaker prices that can suit every budget.

-Bose speaker sales and deals can be few and far between: this is a brand with products that tend to retain their value, with some speakers actually costing more on the second hand market than they did new - but if you use our comparison charts below you can generally still get a significant chunk off the RRP.
-These are our favorite current cheap Bose speaker deals.
+Bose speaker sales and deals can be few and far between: this is a brand with products that tend to retain their value, with some speakers actually costing more on the second-hand market than they did new - but if you use our comparison charts below you can generally still get a significant chunk off the RRP.

 - Need something waterproof?
 Check out the best outdoor speakers